maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 The majority (about 65%) is either unconcerned or supportive of the Indian farmers' protest.
 About 34.9% are negatively geared toward it.

+---

-For the second function, I decided to look at a specific instance where, "[on 29 November, the protesters announced that they would block five further points of entry into Delhi,](https://en.wikipedia.org/wiki/2020–2021_Indian_farmers%27_protest#Blocking_of_borders_and_roads)" according to Wikipedia.
+For the second function, I decided to look at a specific instance where on November 29th, "[the protesters announced that they would block five further points of entry into Delhi,](https://en.wikipedia.org/wiki/2020–2021_Indian_farmers%27_protest#Blocking_of_borders_and_roads)" according to Wikipedia.
 Despite [overwhelming support for India's farmers](https://foreignpolicy.com/2021/11/28/farmers-protests-india-martyrs/), I was curious to see whether people would view this as a nuisance or support it.
 ```
+Between 11-29-2020 and 03-22-2021:

 Positive Tweets: 23.153694019608533 %
 Negative Tweets: 41.60725220120917 %
 Neutral Tweets: 35.2390537791823 %